AndrewXiongGitHub/UDistrict-Food-Bank-Database/README.md

 # UDistrict-Food-Bank-Database

-Access project deliverables through the Project folder and all entity tables through the Project Data folder.
+Access project deliverables through the Project folder and all entity tables through the Project Datasets folder.